 MAT 1233.
 INTERMEDIATE ALGEBRA (Remedial course).
 The topics include linear equations and their graphs; inequalities and number line graphs; rational expressions; factoring; laws of exponents; radicals; polynomials.
 (Three hours of institutional credit is awarded upon completion of this course.
 These hours will not be counted toward graduation.
 Must make a "C" or better to advance to MAT 1313.)
+Prerequisite: 16 or better on ACT MAT sub score.

 MAT 1313.
 COLLEGE ALGEBRA.
 This course includes inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
-Prerequisite: 19 or better on ACT MAT sub score or successful completion of MAT 1233.
+Prerequisite: 19 or better on ACT MAT sub score or successful completion of MAT 1233 with a "C" or better.